 Go for the Summit

 The three-hour excursion to White Pass Summit pulls out of the station at Skagway, passes by the grave of the city’s most notorious shyster, Soapy Smith, then begins to climb nearly 3,000 feet in 20 miles up steep grades and around tight, cliff-hanger curves.

 You’ll pass Inspiration Point, looking down on the Skagway Harbor and out at the Sawtooth Range, and know how this spot got its name.
 Same for Dead Horse Gulch, with the bleached bones of perished gold-rush pack animals scattered below.
 Before turning around at the White Pass Summit, you’ll get a look at the headwaters of the Yukon River.

 You’ll find tremendous photo opportunities all along the route.
 For the best conditions, go with the 8:15 a.m. train, available daily, for the soft morning light, or the 4:30 p.m. train, which runs Tuesdays and Wednesdays, for the glow of the evening light.
 There are also fewer passengers on these trains.

 You’ve gone this far, keep going with the Bennett Scenic Journey, a 67.5-mile ride through history to Carcross.
-You’ll stop for a hot lunch along the way at the remote, turn-of-the-century Bennett Station House, reachable only by train or by making it over the Chilkoot Trail.
+You’ll be served a box lunch along the way to the turn-of-the-century Bennett Station House, reachable only by train or by making it over the Chilkoot Trail.
 From Carcross you can take a motorcoach to Whitehorse or return to Skagway the same day.
 Or, you can spend one or more nights, and return to Skagway by train.

 Go by Steam Power